Kalaschnik/font-documentation/README.md

 # Font Documentation
-> These are some informations about fonts
+> These are some information about fonts

 *Typedesigners* are really **good** people.

+This is another addtition.